1-1/2 Day Photovoltaic System Fundamentals

 - Design and construct both grid tied and battery based photovoltaic systems

 - Describe policies and incentives in place to stimulate the market for PV in NC

 Who should attend?
 High school** and community college teachers, architects, engineers, builders, handy homeowners, entrepreneurs, and tradesmen and women

-**Note: 5 FULL scholarships (3 left!) are available to the first 5 high school teachers that email firstname.lastname@example.org**
+**Note: 5 FULL scholarships (sorry, all are claimed, I can put your name on a list if someone cancels) are available to the first 5 high school teachers that email firstname.lastname@example.org**